peterjpitcher/eventplanner2.0/docs/IMPLEMENTATION_PLAN_V1.5.md

 ## Goals

-1. Provide immediate SMS confirmations for new bookings
+1. ✅ Provide immediate SMS confirmations for new bookings
 2. Send cancellation notifications when bookings or events are cancelled
 3. Implement automated 7-day and 24-hour reminder system
 4. Create a daily CRON job to process reminders automatically
-5. Ensure all SMS activities are properly tracked and monitored
+5. ✅ Ensure all SMS activities are properly tracked and monitored

 ## Prerequisites

-- Twilio account with SMS capabilities
+- ✅ Twilio account with SMS capabilities (currently simulated)
 - GitHub account for Actions (CRON job)
-- Access to the application's database
+- ✅ Access to the application's database

 ## Environment Setup

 The following environment variables must be configured:

 ```
-# Twilio SMS Settings
+# SMS Settings
+NEXT_PUBLIC_SMS_ENABLED=true
+NEXT_PUBLIC_LOG_LEVEL=info
+# For production with Twilio
 TWILIO_ACCOUNT_SID=your_account_sid
 TWILIO_AUTH_TOKEN=your_auth_token
 TWILIO_PHONE_NUMBER=your_twilio_phone_number
-SMS_ENABLED=true
 ```

 ## Phase 1: SMS Template System